ietf-gitwg/using-github/draft-thomson-github-bcp.md

 outgoing AD or the WG Chairs.
 The incoming Area Director and/or delegate MUST be added to the organization's ownership team.
-When a WG Chair changes, the responsible Area Director or a delegate MUST remove the previous WG Chair from the organization's ownersip or administrative team and SHOULD add the new WG Chair to that team.
+When a WG Chair changes, the responsible Area Director or a delegate MUST remove the previous WG Chair from the organization's ownership or administrative team and SHOULD add the new WG Chair to that team.

 When a Working Group is closed, the responsible Area Director is responsible for